GEDI: A Graph-based End-to-end Data Imputation Framework: Introduction

-Recent works leverage the power of graph neural networks (GNNs) \cite{hamilton2017representation} to learn the row-wise and column-wise interactions within the data.
-However, they either have difficulty scaling to large-scale datasets due to inefficient graph structure (e.g., \cite{you2020handling}), rely on pre-existing or sub-optimal graph structure~\cite{cini2021filling}\cite{spinelli2020missing}, or cannot adapt to tabular data with mixed types of features~\cite{cini2021filling}.
+Recent studies have utilized the potential of graph neural networks (GNNs)~\cite{hamilton2017representation} to capture the row-wise and column-wise relationships within the data.
+Nevertheless, some of these approaches have limited scalability when handling large-scale datasets due to the inefficient graph structure employed (e.g.,~\cite{you2020handling}).
+Additionally, other methods rely on pre-existing or sub-optimal graph structures, which may not be suited for the specific target task~\cite{cini2021filling}~\cite{spinelli2020missing}.
+Furthermore, certain GNN-based models are not adaptable to tabular data containing mixed types of features~\cite{cini2021filling}.

-To tackle the aforementioned challenges, we propose GEDI, a scalable imputation framework capable of learning the information flow among features and observations.
-Specifically, we first obtain a contextual representation of the observations through the multi-head self-attention of the Transformer network so that the heterogeneous features can be projected into a common space, and the attention mechanism can capture the relationship among them.
-Next, the learned representation of the observations is used as the input to construct a sparse similarity graph.
-Thus the information from similar observations can be incorporated through the graph neural networks.
-The whole process is trained in a supervised manner so that both feature space and graph structure are iteratively refined with respect to the target task.